 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons

 The law does not prohibit domestic violence.
 Violence against women, including spousal abuse, was common, although there were no reliable statistics on its prevalence.
-Women were often reluctant to file a formal complaint, and police seldom intervened in domestic disputes.
-According to NGOs, some women reported police tried to charge them SSP 20 ($0.25) or more when they attempted to file the criminal complaints of rape or abuse.
+According to NGOs, some women reported police tried to charge them SSP 20 ($0.16) or more when they attempted to file the criminal complaints of rape or abuse.
 While not mandatory, police often told women they needed to complete an official report prior to receiving medical treatment.
-Statistics were not available on the number of abusers prosecuted, convicted, or punished.
 Families of rape victims encouraged marriage to the rapist to avoid public shaming.

 Female Genital Mutilation/Cutting (FGM/C): FGM/C is a criminal offense under the penal code, but little data existed to determine its prevalence.
 The law prohibits subjecting children to negative and harmful practices that affect their health, welfare, and dignity.
 Although not a common practice, FGM/C occurred in some regions, particularly along the northern border regions in Muslim communities.
-Several NGOs worked to end FGM/C, and the Ministry of Gender raised awareness of the dangers of FGM/C through local radio broadcasts.
+Several NGOs worked to end FGM/C, and the Ministry of Gender, Children, and Social Welfare raised awareness of the dangers of FGM/C through local radio broadcasts.

-Sexual Harassment: Sexual harassment is punishable by up to three years imprisonment and a fine.
+Sexual Harassment: Sexual harassment is punishable by up to three years’ imprisonment and a fine.
 The government rarely enforced the law, and NGOs reported most women were unaware it was a punishable offense.
-Although no statistics were available, observers noted sexual harassment, particularly by military and police, was a serious problem throughout the country.
+Observers noted sexual harassment, particularly by military and police, was a serious problem throughout the country.

 Discrimination: While the transitional constitution provides for gender equality and equal rights for women, deep cultural prejudices resulted in widespread discrimination against women.
 High illiteracy rates also impeded women’s ability to understand and defend their rights.
 Communities often followed customary laws and traditional practices that discriminated against women.
 For example, authorities arrested and detained women for adultery.